 Comfort / Irritation

-More blades means a closer shave but at the cost of irritation.
+More blades mean a closer shave but at the cost of irritation.
 Adding two more blades scraping on your skin adds to the level of irritation by 60%.

 This is a trade-off you must carefully weigh when picking between these two variants.
 Do you want a close shave but at the cost of more ingrown hair and razor bumps or a not-so-close-shave with much less irritation?

-Men who have a sensitive neck area may be better off using a 3 blade razor as a 5 blade razor can wreck-havoc and cause major irritation in that area.
+Men who have a sensitive neck area may be better off using a 3 blade razor as a 5 blade razor can wreck-havoc and cause significant irritation in that area.

 Winner: Mach 3

 Combining all the factors, the Gillette Mach 3 is the winner here in most categories.
-It only lagged behind the closeness factor because it has 2 less blades.
+It only lagged behind the closeness factor because it has 2 fewer blades.

-The Mach 3 is heavier, leaves less irritation, slightly cheaper and won’t clog as easy which extends the lifespan of its cartridges.
+The Gillette Mach 3 is heavier, leaves less irritation, slightly cheaper, and won’t clog as easy, which extends the lifespan of its cartridges.

 Heavier razors need less pressure because you don’t have to push as much.

 Less pressure means less chance of irritation.
-You’ll have to understand that all these small features add up and if a razor lacks one feature there is a domino effect that affects shave quality.
+You’ll have to understand that all these small features add up, and if a razor lacks one element, there is a domino effect that affects shave quality.

-The latest cartridges in the Fusion ProGlide system also has thinner blades which should take care of the clogging issue but the narrower gap still exists and you may have to replace it a little more often than a Mach 3.
+The latest cartridges in the Fusion ProGlide system also have thinner blades that should take care of the clogging issue.
+But the narrower gap still exists, and you may have to replace it a little more often than a Mach 3.

 Again, you will have to carefully weigh the pros and cons of a 5 blade compared to a 3 blade razor.
-It’s closeness vs irritation and if you have really sensitive skin, I’d recommend you go with the Mach 3.
+It’s closeness vs. irritation, and if you have susceptible skin, I’d recommend you go with the Mach 3.